 - Many others – please call us for more details

 We want you to be as knowledgeable about the process as possible, so we’ve outlined the typical treatment process.
 If you have any questions or would like more information, we encourage you to call us to schedule a consultation.
+In addition to the information below, we also have a guide to Radiation Therapy for Prostate Cancer.

 At your first visit, you’ll meet with radiation oncologist, Dr. Michael Selva, who will review your medical history and pathology reports, conduct a physical exam and take plenty of time (usually an hour and a half) to answer your questions.
 If you are ready to move forward with treatment, our team will help you set an appointment for positioning.